Aeronautical Systems Center: World War II

-The Material Division was re-designated the Material Command in 1942 as the role of the Army Air Force expanded.
+The Materiel Division was re-designated the Air Corps Materiel Command in 1942 as the role of the Army Air Force expanded.
 By 1943, well over 800 major, and thousands of minor research and development projects were in progress at Wright Field.
 Because many materials were scarce or unavailable during the war, scientists in the Materials Laboratory were involved in developing and testing a number of substitutes, including synthetic rubber for tires, nylon for parachutes, and plastic for canopies.
 The Armament Laboratory developed armored, self-sealing fuel tanks, increased bomb load capacity, gun turrets, and defensive armament.
-Despite the immediate needs of World War II the command continued to work on future projects.
+The command continued to work on future projects as well as wartime immediate needs.
 In 1944, Major Ezra Kotcher undertook pioneering work that led to the first supersonic airplane, the Bell X-1.

+From September 1942, with the need to preserve secrecy with new aircraft such as the Bell P-59 Airacomet, the first trial U.S. jet aircraft, experimental flight testing of airframes began to take place at Rogers Dry Lake, near Muroc Army Air Field, California.